Charles E. McKenzie

-Charles Edgar Mckenzie (October 3, 1896 - June 7, 1956) was a U.S. Representative from Louisiana's 5th congressional district, based in the northeastern quadrant of his state, for two terms from 1943 to 1947.
+Charles Edgar Mckenzie (October 3, 1896 - June 7, 1956) was an American oilman, World War I veteran, and politician who served two terms as a U.S. representative from Louisiana's 5th congressional district from 1943 to 1947.

 Biography

 Born in tiny Pelican in DeSoto Parish in northwestern Louisiana, McKenzie attended public schools in Monroe in Ouachita Parish and Louisiana State University in Baton Rouge.

+World War I

 He volunteered for service in the Louisiana National Guard and was stationed on the Mexican border in 1916, when U.S. president Woodrow Wilson sent General John J. Pershing in an unsuccessful attempt to capture the bandit Pancho Villa.
 During World War I, McKenzie was mustered into the United States Army on April 1, 1917, and commissioned a second lieutenant in the 156th Infantry, which saw service overseas in the 39th and 89th divisions from June 1918, to September 1919.

+Early career

 From 1919 to 1921, McKenzie engaged in petroleum drilling at Wichita Falls and nearby Burkburnett, Texas.
 He returned to Monroe and operated businesses relating to oil, natural gas, finance-brokerage, trucking, and insurance.